symfony-cmf/symfony-cmf-docs/bundles/media/adapters/elfinder.rst

 Installation
 ~~~~~~~~~~~~

-1. *FMElfinderBundle* - Follow the installation instructions from the
+1. Install the FMElfinderBundle according to the `FMElfinderBundle documentation`_.
-   `FMElfinderBundle documentation`_.
-2. *FMElfinderBundle* - Use the MediaBundle adapter:
+2. Configure the FMElfinderBundle to use the MediaBundle adapter:

    .. configuration-block::